 In this example we can see a mouse click detection heat map on a travel websites we needed to improve the conversion rates.
 We saw that everybody was clicking on the date picker, but we could not explain why.

-After a recording some browsers sessions with Hotjar we found out that the date picker on some Android browsers was hidden underneath the search button.
+After a recording some browser sessions with Hotjar we found out that the date picker on some Android browsers was hidden underneath the search button.
 A big percentage of users couldn’t choose a date!
-After this change the conversions on the site improved by 18%.
+After this change, the conversions on the site improved by 18%.
 Heat maps can be a great way to spot bugs on your website!